nplan/HomeButtons/docs/original/update.md

 8. Wait a few seconds for firmware to flash.
 When done, you will see a confirmation in *Terminal* or *Command Prompt* window.

 9. Disconnect USB-C cable and press the `RST` button.
-*Home Buttons* will display `Device RESET` and then return to showing button labels.
+*Home Buttons* will display `RESTART...` and then return to showing button labels.
 Firmware is now successfully updated.